LOADING ...

 The poor gonna be so and hungry

-You know I'm saying it's gonna be like
+You know what I'm saying gonna be like

 There might be some cannibalism out mutha, they might eat the rich

-Or somebody made the best of their own opportunities?
+Or that made the best of their own opportunities?

-A true in every sense of the word.
-I took nothin'
+A true hustler in every sense of the word.
+I nothin'

-I took the opportunities, I at the most menial and degrading job
+I took the opportunities, I worked at the most and degrading job

 And built myself up so I get it to where I owned it.

-To me hiring the person that works my company.
+To me the person that works my management company.

 You what I'm saying I made myself a millionaire.

-I millions for a lot of people now it's time to make millions for myself,
+I made for a lot of people now it's time to make millions for myself,

 And your different avenues of success

-How would you say you to keep a level of sanity?
+How would you say you managed to a level of sanity?

 By my in God, by my faith in the game,

-And by my in all good things come to those that stay true.
+And by my faith in all good things to those that stay true.

 You know I'm saying, I was noticing,

-I was punching the right and it was happening.
+I was punching the buttons and it was happening.

-So it's no problem, you I mean it's a problem but I'm not finna let them know.
+So it's no problem, you know I it's a problem but I'm not finna let them know.

 I'm finna go through

-Or somebody that reacts when they back is against the wall?
+Or somebody that only when they back is against the wall?

 I like to that at every opportunity

-I've ever threatened with resistance it's been met with resistance.
+I've ever been threatened with it's been met with resistance.

 And not only me but it down my family tree.